 We were thrilled to co-host the first ECR Net Zero Conference with eight other fantastic organisations working in the Net Zero space – C-DICE, CO2RE, CREDS, ERA, EnergyREV, IDRIC, TFI Network+ and UKERC.

 Taking place at the Etihad Stadium, Manchester, on Wednesday 30 November – Thursday 1 December 2022, the conference provided an opportunity for key research organisations and ECRs to meet and network with peers from different research communities within the wider net zero research community, and build a collaborative community.

-Recordings and slides (where we have permission to share them) will be available after the event.
+Recordings and slides (where we have permission to share them) are available below.

 Here’s the agenda: